 An Auburn-based plastic fabrication company's official stated that we had had great success with every all-electric molding machine, and that is all we will purchase from now on.
-So the plastic fabrication company found it logical to find similar effective enhancements in fully electric blow molding.
+So the plastic fabrication company found it logical to find similar practical enhancements in fully electric blow molding.
 Its initial step was to buy all-electric blow molding machinery from all-electric molding machines dealers.
 The experience of that Auburn-based plastic fabrication company with that machine over the past year and a half has made it emphasizes all-electric blow molding machines.

 The Auburn-based plastic fabrication company is a pioneer of all electrics on the coasts.
 Interviews with three major suppliers of all-electric injection blow and extrusion blow machines in North America indicate that approximately six such pieces of machinery are situated in North America.
 The other few are delivering or are on order.
 The vice president of sales of a Michigan-based machining manufacturer states that most local extrusion blow molding machines seem content with conventional hydraulic pieces of machinery.
-The modular platform of that machining manufacturer permits electric servos or hydraulics on the identical basic press.
+The modular platform of that machining manufacturer permits electric servos or hydraulics on the identical essential press.

-The Michigan-based machining manufacturer has supplied all-electric blow molding machines but has not promoted them very hard in the North American continent until recent times.
+The Michigan-based machining manufacturer has supplied all-electric blow molding machines but has not promoted them very hard in the North American continent until recently.
 This Michigan-based machining manufacturer launched its first electric blow molding machine that employs local parts like controls, actuators, and servo motors.
-After displaying at the show, the Michigan-based machining maker operated its electric blow molding machine for two thousand hours to carry out an engineering assessment.
+After displaying at the show, the Michigan-based machining maker operated its electric blow molding machine for two thousand hours to conduct an engineering assessment.
 This month, the machinery is moving to the plant of an American customer to begin commercial production.

 The vice president of sales of the Michigan-based machining manufacturer states that power savings are not a reason compelling American blow molders to carry investment in fully electric machines.
-The real advantage, he says, is greater repeatability and accuracy.
+The real advantage, he says, is more significant repeatability and accuracy.
 European blow molders, he states, were more open to newly introduced technology as the electric utility expenses are much greater there.
-He said in Europe that more than fifty percent of the shuttle machinery sales are fully electric.
+He said that more than fifty percent of the shuttle machinery sales in Europe are fully electric.

 The vice president of sales of the German fully electric blow molding machine manufacturer's North American branch agrees that the higher electric expenses have made businesses accept electric blow molding machines in Europe.
 He states that the sales of full-electric blow molding machines are rising in China because of their faster cycles and power savings.
 In China, the vice president of sales of the German fully electric blow molding machine manufacturer's branch in North America sees a weather change.
 He states a couple of fully electric blow molding machines are working in North America, more are being shipped, and two are being ordered.
-He anticipates that the electric blow molding machine sales will double as bigger companies will give ten orders of electric blow molding machines in the next year.
+He anticipates that the electric blow molding machine sales will double as more prominent companies will give ten orders of electric blow molding machines in the next year.

-Although power cost is seven to ten percent of the cost of the bottle, the major benefit in the local market is repeatability and accuracy.
+Although power cost is seven to ten percent of the bottle's cost, the local market's significant benefit is repeatability and accuracy.
 The vice president of sales of the German fully electric blow molding machine maker's branch in North America also states that dry machine cycles are fifty percent speedy with new electric blow molding machines.
 Their entire processes are at least ten percent faster.
 The Auburn-based plastic fabrication company anticipates increasing energy efficiency by launching more fully electric blow molding machines to injection and blow molding departments.
 Its official expects its energy efficiency to enhance as it uses more fully electric injection molding and blows molding machines.

-Sometimes, Machine vendors describe North American-based bottle blow molders as a justly conservative lot.
-Because they are glad to stick with their accustomed injection blow presses and hydraulic shuttles.
+Sometimes, Machine vendors describe North American-based bottle blow molders as a justly conservative lot because they are glad to stick with their accustomed injection blow presses and hydraulic shuttles.